Hanani-Tutte for approximating maps of graphs: Normal form

+We are finally in a position to establish property~$(\diamond)$ for $i$.
+In the following, we first show that splitting $q_i$ is indeed possible and then carefully argue that by splitting it we do not violate~$(\diamond)$ for $j<i$.

-Refer to Figure~\ref{fig:norm1} and Figure~\ref{fig:twist}.
+Refer to Figure~\ref{fig:norm2} and~Figure~\ref{fig:twist}.
 Similarly as above let $E(q_i)$ be the set of all edges incident to $q_i$ that are either pipe edges mapped by $\hat{\varphi}_3$ to $\nu\mu_i$, or are joining $q_i$ with trees of $C\setminus q_i$ incident to pipe edge(s) mapped by $\hat{\varphi}_3$ to $\nu\mu_i$.
 By Claim~\ref{claim:basic}, the edges in $E(q_i)$, appear consecutively in the rotation at $q_i$.
 Indeed, a four-tuple of edges violating our previous claim, is a four-tuple violating Claim~\ref{claim:basic}.
 Hence, by applying a vertex split we can turn the vertex $q_i$ into vertices $u_i$ and $w_i$ joined by a short crossing-free edge $e_i$ (overriding previously defined $e_i$) such that $u_i$ is incident to all the edges corresponding to the edges of $E(q_i)$ as indicated in the figure and $w_i$ is incident to all the remaining edges.
+Thereby we established property~$(\diamond)$ for $i$.

 After performing operations described in previous paragraphs successively in $C$ for every $j\in J$, and doing likewise for every connected component induced by a cluster of $(\hat{G}_3,\hat{H}_3,\hat{\varphi}_3)$, we obtain $(\hat{G}_4,\hat{H}_4,\hat{\varphi}_4)$.
 Note that edges obtained by vertex splits inside $V_{\nu}$'s can be contracted in an approximation of $(\hat{G}_4,\hat{H}_4,\hat{\varphi}_4)$, and hence, we can safely perform them.
-Also the path $P_i$ is disjoint from all the previously obtained $u_{j}$'s, $j<i$, since none of the edges incident to such $u_{j}$ is $\mu_j$-important, and the edge corresponding to $u_{j}w_{j}$, i.e., the edge obtained from $u_{j}w_{j}$ by successive contractions of paths through $w_j$, is either undirected or directed away from $u_i$ in the proof of Claim~\ref{claim:impPath}.
-The former happens only if $\pdeg{C}=2$ in which case we are already done after processing $P_i$. \\
+Also the path $P_i$ is disjoint from all the previously obtained $u_{j}$'s, $j<i$, due to the following.
+None of the edges incident to such $u_{j}$ is $\mu_i$-important, and the edge corresponding to $u_{j}w_{j}$, i.e., the edge obtained from $u_{j}w_{j}$ by successive contractions of paths through $w_j$, is either undirected or directed away from $u_j$ if we direct it towards a vertex of $C$ incident to an edge mapped by $\hat{\varphi}_3$ to $\nu\mu_i$ (as in the proof of Claim~\ref{claim:impPath}).
+Note that the edge $u_{j}w_{j}$ is undirected only if $\pdeg{C}=2$ in which case property $(\diamond)$ holds for $i$, which must be equal to 2, already after processing $P_j$, where $j=1$. \\